Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7970 is 1963% quicker than the Radeon HD 6450 (OEM) overall, because of its greater data rate. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 7970 should in theory be quite a bit better than the Radeon HD 6450 (OEM) overall. (explain)

-Texel RateThe Radeon HD 7970 should be a lot (more or less 2268%) better at texture filtering than the Radeon HD 6450 (OEM). (explain)
+Texel RateThe Radeon HD 7970 will be quite a bit (more or less 2268%) better at anisotropic filtering than the Radeon HD 6450 (OEM). (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 7970 is the winner, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 7970 is superior to the Radeon HD 6450 (OEM), by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison